Creating a Call-Center Bot with AWS Connect and Amazon Lex: It Can Speak, but Does It Understand?

 One of the additional functions of Amazon Lex chatbots is the capability to recognize human speech that is based on the same Machine Learning algorithms as Alexa.

 Amazon Connect integrates Lex blocks into the flow scheme.
 During the conversation, after a user asks a question, the bot should be able to provide corresponding options to continue the dialog to complete the order.
-In Lex terminology, this is called an intent.
+In Lex terminology, this is called intent.
 For example, if a user says: “I want to cancel my order”, the bot should provide an adequate answer like: “What is the number of your order?” and wait for the response.

 The system expects to get a definite type of answer to fulfill the intent.
-These answers are recorded to slots.
+These answers are recorded in slots.
 For more accurate recognition, each slot has its own type.
 For our purposes, the slots were assigned for collecting the customer data (First Name, Last Name, Address, Card Number) sufficient to process an order.

 When the Lex bot collects necessary data, it returns it to Amazon Connect that, in its turn and with the help of Lambda, passes it to the CRM.